 - ISO/IEC 14496-12/AMD 3 specifies the extensions to 14496-12 that are necessary to support DASH with fragmented MP4 media

-At a very high level, an MPEG DASH presentation consists of an initial XML manfifest, called the Media Presentation Document (MPD for short), which describes media segments that form a complete presentation.
-Along with a number of attributes, the MPD allows the MPEG DASH player to compute the URL of each segment, and to download it and render it.
+At a high level, an MPEG DASH presentation consists of an initial XML manfifest, called the Media Presentation Document (MPD for short), which describes media segments that form a complete presentation.
+Along with a number of attributes, the MPD allows the MPEG DASH player to compute the URL of each segment, and to download and render them.

 mp4dash tool takes care of creating the DASH MPD document, as well as packaging the media segment in their proper form and output location, including pre- and post- processing if necessary (like encryption for DRM support).